Cal Poly Women's Golf Coaching Staff

 The hiring of a full-time women's head coach was made possible in part by a $1.1 million gift from local golf enthusiasts and philanthropists Michael and Sammy Pineau, part of a campaign to create a $5-7 million endowment that will fund much needed golf scholarships and bolster the program's operating budget.
 "If it wasn't for the Pineau gift and the momentum of our fundraising effort, this would not be possible," said Cal Poly Associate Athletic Director for Development Ashley Offermann.

 Jonathan Fleming, a pitcher on the Cal Poly baseball team in 2004 and 2005, was hired as an assistant golf coach in December 2014.
-He will assist men’s coach Scott Cartwright and women’s coach Sofie Aagaard with coaching and administrative duties.
+He is assisting men’s coach Scott Cartwright and women’s coach Sofie Aagaard with coaching and administrative duties.

 “As a Cal Poly graduate and former student-athlete, I am thrilled to be back at this incredible institution!” said Fleming.
 “I look forward to working under and learning from both Coach Scott Cartwright and Coach Sofie Aagaard and helping our student-athletes in any way possible.